PINTO0309/HISDF/README.md

 HISDF (Human Instance, Skeleton, and Depth Fusion) is a unified model that fuses human instance segmentation, skeletal structure estimation, and depth prediction to achieve holistic human perception from visual input.

+> [!warning]
+> As of October 6, 2025, I have only performed proof of concept using the architecture with the highest accuracy and slowest inference speed.
+I plan to gradually add lighter models.

 https://github.com/user-attachments/assets/2fcad55b-775c-46b7-bcff-1132baa7a89d

 https://github.com/user-attachments/assets/17544727-f971-4d76-91d6-096bc428506f